thejsierra18/CS-230/README.md

 # CS-230

 -Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
-What type of software did they want you to design?
+What type of software did they want you to design?/n
 The Gaming Room offers the game Draw it or Lose on Android and they would like to scale and offer the game for more operating systems.
 The game is web-based and it requires a large library of images as well as the ability to support multiple players and teams.

 -What did you do particularly well in developing this documentation?